 10 Ways to Get Fined or Arrested in Thailand

-No kidding, issues with alcohols can get a foreign visitor into trouble in Thailand if they fail to bear the rules in mind.
+No kidding, issues with alcohol can get a foreign visitor into trouble in Thailand if they fail to bear the rules in mind.
 The government has made strict laws on drinking in terms of the following aspects.

-Buying alcohols– Sorry, you can't always get them whenever you want.
+Buying Alcohol– Sorry, you can't always get them whenever you want.
 Since 2015, It is illegal to order or buy alcoholic drinks outside lunch (11 am to 2 pm) and dinner (5 pm to 12 am) in every type of restaurant and other venues seven days a week.
 A violation of the law will result in a six-month jail sentence and/or a fine of 10,000 Baht (the equivalent of around 300 USD as of 2018).
-Alcohol is also banned on Election Days, public holidays such as King's Birthday and religious holidays, many of which occur throughout the year.
+Alcohol is also banned on Election Days, public holidays such as King's Birthday, and religious holidays, many of which occur throughout the year.

 Thailand liquors and alcoholic beverageDon't get tipsy at the wrong time.
 Always check the time when you want to order an alcoholic drink!

-Drinking in the vehicle – No drinking while driving, common sense right?
+Drinking in the Vehicle – No drinking while driving, common sense right?
 In Thailand, however, the passenger is not allowed to have an alcoholic beverage in the vehicle either.
 This is due to the concern that the driver may be tempted to take the drink, which is very likely to happen all the time.
 The law took effect in 2012, but many foreign visitors may not be aware of it yet.
-A TripAdvisor user recently shared his experience of getting fined for 5000 Baht because of having an opened bottle of beer in the taxi.
-Having sealed drinks are not considered "drinking" though.
+A TripAdvisor user recently shared his experience of getting fined 5000 Baht because of having an opened bottle of beer in the taxi.
+Having sealed drinks is not considered "drinking" though.

-Drinking area – Thailand is a highly religious country that is intolerant of profane activities.
+Drinking Area – Thailand is a highly religious country that is intolerant of profane activities.
 Drinking alcohol is illegal in places including temples, worship sites, pharmacies, gas stations, public offices, public parks and schools.
 Lawbreakers will face imprisonment of six months and or a fine of over 10,000 Baht.

 Smoking has been officially banned on more than 20 popular beaches around Thailand since February 2018.
-Simply put, any behavior of flicking a cigarette or littering the cigarette butt on the beach will lead to a hefty fine of up to 100,000 Baht and or up to one-year sentence served in prison.
-"No Smoking" signs have been putting up and can be seen in and around Phuket, Krabi, Koh Samui and so forth, but note that more beaches will be included in the near future.
+Simply put, any behavior of flicking a cigarette or littering the cigarette butt on the beach will lead to a hefty fine of up to 100,000 Baht and or up to a one-year sentence served in prison.
+"No Smoking" signs have been putting up and can be seen in and around Phuket, Krabi, Koh Samui, and so forth, but note that more beaches will be included in the near future.
 Therefore, it is wise to drop the idea of lighting up a cigarette while enjoying the paradise-like beach!

 More importantly, e-cigarettes or vapors are illegal items in Thailand for both Thais and foreigners.
 A ban issued in 2014 makes it clear that violators could be arrested and a severe fine.
-So do not risk facing jail term by having these devices in your luggage before you go.
+So do not risk facing jail terms by having these devices in your luggage before you go.

 Catching the unparalleled beauty of Thai beaches from above is tempting, but rules come along too.
-According to the Civil Aviation Authority of Thailand, flying a drone, for the personal or commercial purpose, is legal only when you register it with a license.
+According to the Civil Aviation Authority of Thailand, flying a drone, for personal or commercial purposes, is legal only when you register it with a license.
 Drones that don't have a camera or weigh under 2kg are not required to be registered.
 The pending process can take up to more than a month, so get the paperwork done in advance.
-There are cases that visitors escaped from registration or with a drone in their luggage yet didn't use it were safe, but it is not a guarantee.
-The penalty for the violation has been upgraded to a fine of 40,000 Baht and or one year in prison.
+There are cases in which visitors escaped from registration or with a drone in their luggage yet didn't use it safely, but it is not a guarantee.
+The penalty for the violation has been upgraded to a fine of 40,000 Baht and one year in prison.
 Even with the license to fly your drone, keep it away from prying eyes and tourist areas such as a crowded beach – you don't want to get complaints or attention.
 Also, watch out for the sign saying No Drone Zone where droning is a strong no-no.

-From September 2018, the Bangkok Metropolitan Administration has been running a campaign to ban on feeding pigeons in all 50 Bangkok districts.
-Other cities including Chiang Mai also follows suit.
-Failing to abide by will lead to a 25,000 Baht fine and or a three-month jail term.
+Since September 2018, the Bangkok Metropolitan Administration has been running a campaign to ban feeding pigeons in all 50 Bangkok districts.
+Other cities including Chiang Mai also follow suit.
+Failing to abide by this will lead to a 25,000 Baht fine and or a three-month jail term.
 The measure is promoted by the finding that many pigeons carry bacteria of bird flu and other diseases that could impose severe danger to human health.
 As feeding will attract more pigeons, banning the buying-feeding activity is the only way to decrease the concentration of pigeons.
 So when you are in Thailand, turn your back on the vendor who is trying to sell you pigeon feed!

 Pigeons on the squareFeel like feeding those poor creatures?
 You may want to think twice now.

 Not surprisingly, going nude is not only against morality but also is illegal in Thailand.
 In 2016, two female tourists were fined and given a lesson in Thai culture after being caught topless in a driving vehicle.
 For both men and women, driving or walking around public areas without a shirt is forbidden.
 For females, topless sunbathing on the beach is against the law… Wait, but you have seen people doing so on Instagram or in a YouTube video?
 Chances are they didn't get caught, but why take the risk?
-If you really want to go naturalistic, the best option is to stay in a remote place where you are not to be seen or stay in a hotel in which private beach is available.
-You can start with locating some of the best beaches in Thailand.
+If you really want to go naturalistic, the best option is to stay in a remote place where you are not to be seen or stay in a hotel in which a private beach is available.
+You can start by locating some of the best beaches in Thailand.

 Beaches in ThailandEven in a less crowded place like this, the appearance of a drone is still something that people frown upon.